-Whenever a person is exploring a new country, there’s always one aspect of it that sticks to their minds.
-It could be the culture, the food, or the hospitality of the people.
+Whenever a person is exploring a new country like Costa Rica, there’s always one aspect of it that sticks to their minds.
+It could be the Costa Rica food, culture or the hospitality of the people.

 Any of these things tend to leave an indelible mark on a person’s memory, so much so that it can compel them to keep coming back for a visit.
-Well, did you know that in Costa Rica, you can experience culture, food and hospitality in a single place?
-We’re talking about the local Sodas of Costa Rica.
+At the local sodas of Costa Rica you can experience culture, food and hospitality in a single place.

 But what is a Soda?
 What makes them unique and so appealing to travelers in Costa Rica?
 Well, let’s find out.